Marc Rzepczynski: St. Louis Cardinals

-He was traded on July 27, 2011, to the St. Louis Cardinals along with Octavio Dotel, Edwin Jackson and Corey Patterson for Colby Rasmus, P. J. Walters, Trever Miller and Brian Tallet.
+On July 27, 2011, Rzepczynski was traded to the St. Louis Cardinals along with Octavio Dotel, Edwin Jackson, and Corey Patterson in exchange for Colby Rasmus, P. J. Walters, Trever Miller, and Brian Tallet.
+He made 28 appearances on the year for St. Louis, posting an 0-3 record and 3.97 ERA with 28 strikeouts across 22 2/3 innings pitched.
 The Cardinals won the 2011 World Series; in the series, Rzepczynski faced a total of four batters in two games, striking out three and giving up a two-run double.